 ## Data

 For question 1, we re-analyzed data we previously simulated for power analyses to estimate sample sizes for population comparisons [@logan2023xpoppcj].
 In brief, we simulated choices in an initial association learning and single reversal experiment for a total of 640 individuals.
 The $\phi$ and $\lambda$ values for each individual were drawn from a distribution representing one of 32 populations, with different mean $\phi$ (8 different means) and mean $\lambda$ (4 different values) values for each population (32 populations is the combination of each $\phi$ and $\lambda$).
 We simulated 20 individuals in each of the 32 populations.
 The range for the $\phi$ and $\lambda$ values assigned to the artificial individuals in the simulations were based on the previous analysis of single reversal data from grackles in a different population (Santa Barbara, California, USA) [@blaisdell2021causal] to reflect the likely expected behavior.
 Based on their assigned $\phi$ and $\lambda$ values, each individual was simulated to pass first through the initial association learning phase and, after they reached criterion (chose the correct option 17 out of the last 20 times), the rewarded option switched and simulated individuals went through the reversal learning phase until they again reached criterion.
 Each choice that each individual made was simulated consecutively.
-Choices during trials were based on Equation 2 (see below).
+Choices during trials were based on the associations that individuals formed between each option and the reward based on their experience.
 The first choice a simulated individual made in the initial association learning was random because we assumed individuals had no information about the rewards and therefore set the initial attractions to both options to be equally low.
-Based on their choices, individuals updated their internal associations with the two options based on Equation 1.
+Based on their choices, individuals updated their internal associations with the two options based on their individual learning rate.
 We excluded simulated individuals from further analyses if they did not reach criterion either during the initial association or the reversal within 300 trials, the maximum that was also set for the experiments with the grackles.
 For each simulated individual, we recorded their assigned $\phi$ and $\lambda$ values, as well as the series of choices they made during the initial association and the first reversal.
 For a given $\phi$ and $\lambda$, the stochasticity in which option a simulated individual chooses based on their attractions, plus the experience of either receiving a reward or not during previous choices, can lead to differences in the actual choices individuals make.
 The aim was to see what sample is needed to correctly infer the assigned $\phi$ and $\lambda$ given the noise in the choice data.
 We also used the simulated data for question 3, to compare the influence of $\phi$ and $\lambda$ on the behavior of the simulated individuals with that of the grackles.

 To address question 2, we used an analytical approach and did not analyze any data.